CSU-CompSci-CS163-4/Lab06HouseholdBonding/README.md

 Make sure to test your work.
 Some of the methods are tested for you in main, but be sure to add your own tests!

 # Step 3 -- Turning It In
-Once you're done writing and testing the methods, go ahead and submit your files to Zybooks!
+Once you're done writing and testing the methods.
+Zip all Four files (Child.java, Dog.java, Guardian.java, & Household.java) into one zip file and submit that to canvas